You’re talking, but nobody’s listening. You feel like the teacher in that Snoopy cartoon. Waaa -waaa-waaa-waaa-waaa.

 Once you let go of your reaction (i.e. feeling shocked, offended, disrespected, etc), you can put 100% of your energy into responding to your child instead (i.e. connecting and redirecting their behavior.)

 In my six-hour positive parenting class, we spend two hours talking about this step alone.
 It’s no small thing to respond rather than react when you feel angry or irritated, but staying calm means everything when it comes to leading and guiding by example.
-Instead of parenting from fear, shame and/or other types of coercive power, when you re-focus your efforts on responding to what feels like misbehavior instead of reacting, you’ll find you are 110% more effective at enrolling your child into the very thing you are wanting.
-Being kind, respectful, responsible.
+Instead of parenting from fear, shame, and/or other types of coercive power, when you re-focus your efforts on responding to what feels like misbehavior instead of reacting, you’ll find you are 110% more effective at enrolling your child into the very thing you are wanting.
+Being kind, respectful, and responsible.

-Discipline, born of the root word “disciple” which means to lead and guide by example, is a vital part of positive parenting – parenting from a clear, firm and consistent love.
+Discipline, born of the root word “disciple” which means to lead and guide by example, is a vital part of positive parenting – parenting from a clear, firm, and consistent love.
 Responding instead of reacting to your child does not mean you are being permissive.
-It means you are being both firm and respectful as you teach your child what is expected of them in that moment.
+It means you are being both firm and respectful as you teach your child what is expected of them at that moment.

 # 3 – Restate what you hear your child saying with love.

 Use a calm voice as you re-direct your child.
 I call this my “Siri” voice as Siri never yells at me or makes me feel guilty when I miss a turn.
 She simply redirects me.
 “Turn left at the next stop.”
-Drop any judgment or irritation you might be feeling at your child’s resistance (“justified” irritation on your part, but irritation none the less) from your words and your voice as you report only the facts:
+Drop any judgment or irritation you might be feeling at your child’s resistance (“justified” irritation on your part, but an irritation nonetheless) from your words and your voice as you report only the facts:

 - “You like playing with your Legos.”